This policy applies to all SUNY Geneseo entities and employees.

 - Should an employee fail to comply with the requirements set forth in (Firearms 1.), said employee may be subject to corrective or disciplinary action, in accordance with existing collective bargaining unit agreements, statute or regulations.
 In addition, the appropriate law enforcement agency shall be notified for possible criminal action.

-The director of affirmative action, the chief of police or designee, and all personnel designated to provide support for those in need of assistance shall complete OPDV’s one-day training on Domestic Violence and the Workplace.
+The title IX coordinator, university police or designee, and all personnel designated to provide support for those in need of assistance shall complete OPDV’s one-day training on Domestic Violence and the Workplace.
 All appropriate managers, supervisors, employee assistance professionals, human resources personnel, union and labor representatives and security staff will be encouraged to attend OPDV’s training on Domestic Violence and the Workplace.
 Additionally, SUNY Geneseo shall make available for staff training on domestic violence and its impact on the workplace using materials provided by OPDV through the campus, OPDV and/or a local domestic violence service provider when scheduling permits.

 - SUNY Geneseo believes that domestic violence is behavior that cannot be tolerated and, to that end will, actively provide information and support to employees who are victims of such abuse.